Trusted by Canadian homeowners

 50%+ deposit upfront

 A deposit larger than 10-15% before work begins is a significant risk.
 Payment should follow milestones, not front-load the contractor's cash flow at your expense.
+See what a typical contractor deposit looks like.

 Allowances that don't match your expectations